amir-kedem/Portfolio/README.md

 This folder presents classic supervised and unsupervised learning tasks.
 Highlights include:

-Data-wrangling and exploratory analysis using Pandas/NumPy to prepare real-world datasets
+Data imputation and exploratory analysis using Pandas/NumPy to prepare real-world datasets

 Feature engineering to extract meaningful signals